 It’s a vicious negative cycle that can be difficult to break out of.
 But fortunately, the opposite is also true!

-There’s a correlation between customer satisfaction and agent satisfaction, as illustrated by Zendesk’s experience.
+There’s a correlation between customer satisfaction and agent satisfaction.
 It’s difficult to diagnose which comes first – do happy employees result in happy customers, or do happy customers result in happy employees? – but the implication is clear: it’s critical to invest in your customer satisfaction and agent satisfaction.

 Doing one without the other is like trying to row with only one oar – you’ll just keep going in circles.